Jeimer Candelario Player Props: Nationals vs. Angels

-On Tuesday, Jeimer Candelario (coming off going 2-for-5 with two RBI) and the Washington Nationals play the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
-First pitch is at 9:38 PM ET.
+On Wednesday, Jeimer Candelario (coming off going 0-for-4) and the Washington Nationals play the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+First pitch is at 4:07 PM ET.

-He racked up two hits (going 2-for-5 with two RBI) in his most recent game against the Angels.
+In his last game he had a hitless showing (0-for-4) against the Angels.

 Jeimer Candelario Game Info & Props vs. the Angels